sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI_Engineering/introduction.md

+#### AI Engineering

+AI engineering is the application of software engineering principles and techniques to the design, development, and operation of AI systems.

 #### Machine learning
 Machine learning is a set of techniques that allows machines to improve their performance and usually generate models in an automated manner through exposure to training data, which can help identify patterns and regularities, rather than through explicit instructions from a human.
 The process of improving a system’s performance using machine learning techniques is known as “training”.